isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

    }

 The server responds with a confirmation that the shutdown procedure has been initiated.
-The optional parameter, "exit-value", specifies the numeric value with which the server process will exit to the system.
+The optional parameter, ``exit-value``, specifies the numeric value with which the server process exits to the system.
 The default value is zero.

-The DDNS daemon supports an extra parameter "type" which controls the way the process cleans up on exit.
+The DDNS daemon supports an extra parameter, ``type``, which controls the way the process cleans up on exit.
 The supported shutdown types are:

- -  "normal" - Stops the queue manager and finishes all current transactions before exiting.
+ -  "normal" - stops the queue manager and finishes all current transactions before exiting.
 This is the default.

- -  "drain_first" - Stops the queue manager but continues processing requests from the queue until it is empty.
+ -  "drain_first" - stops the queue manager but continues processing requests from the queue until it is empty.

- -  "now" - Exits immediately.
+ -  "now" - exits immediately.

 An example command may look like this: